South Bunbury - Bunbury

 South Bunbury - Bunbury features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 60.3% of all households, including 20.7% couples with children, 29.2% couples without children, and 9.7% single parent families.
-Non-family households comprise the remaining 39.7%, with lone person households at 36.3% and group households making up 3.5%.
-The median household size is 2.1 people, which is smaller than the Rest of WA average of 2.5.
+Family households dominate at 60.3% of all households, comprising 20.7% couples with children, 29.2% couples without children, and 9.7% single parent families.
+Non-family households make up the remaining 39.7%, with lone person households at 36.3% and group households comprising 3.5% of the total.
+The median household size of 2.1 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households